vikchupak/Kubernetes/ConfigFiles/Helm/helmfile.md

-`helmfile.yaml` - to deploy multiple charts at once (like compose file in for docker)
+`helmfile.yaml` - to deploy multiple charts at once (like compose file for docker)

 Official sources
 - https://github.com/helmfile/helmfile